VVMapping.com - providing high quality mapping products for outdoor recreation & Beyond

 Michigan Trails and Recreation Alliance of the Land and Environment, Mi-TRALE, is a Club in the western UP of Michigan.
 They have designated several preferred routes and trails with their own naming convention.
 This naming convention consists of 1 to 3 letters, usually an abbreviation of the road or trail.
 The Bill Nichols ORV Route, for example, is named "BN" in Mi-TRALE's system.
 The Club offers a map locally that covers their entire system.

-About half of their system is comprised of alternate names for existing ORV Routes that are part of Michigan's Designated ORV System.
-The remainder are a combination of forest and county roads.
+About half of their system is comprised of alternate names for existing ORV Routes or ORV Trails that are part of Michigan's Designated ORV System.
+The remainder are a combination of forest and county roads, including use of private property in some areas.
 Some trails are designated as "preferred routes" meaning these are the suggested way Mi-TRALE recommends you travel between locations; others are "local trails" indicating suggested travel ways that generally use existing (marked) snowmobile trail.

 Please note that several of the preferred routes terminate at a State or Federal Highway and ORV travel on these highways is illegal.
-For example the "PN" preferred route starts and ends at US-41; "C" stops at US-45 near Paulding, continuing on either side, but separated by 1/3 of a mile of this Federal Highway that is not open to ORVs.
+For example the "PN" preferred route starts and ends at US-46; "C" stops at US-45 near Paulding, continuing on either side, but separated by 1/3 of a mile of this Federal Highway that is not open to ORVs.
+Additionally some of these local trails or preferred routes may be CLOSED or otherwise not open to public ORV Travel.
+Contact Mi-TRALE for current conditions.

 Large overview map of the Mi-TRALE system also available.